 These companies and many others stand to make good money as regional cities grow to resemble Beijing more and more.

 China, however, has its detractors.
 There are political opponents who legitimately criticize a repressive regime for its stances on free speech, religion, Darfur, and Tibet.
 Then there are business skeptics who legitimately fear that internal controls at Chinese companies are lacking, and that related-party transactions between Chinese entrepreneurs are too prevalent.
 Finally, there are folks who just don't want to get involved.
 I spoke to a hedge fund manager the other day who won't even consider China ideas because he'll only invest in companies he "can knock the doors down on personally."

-None of these groups are willing to invest in China, but I remain a believer.
+None of these groups are willing to invest in China.

 The question is: Are you?